kjenney/cookiecuttter-godot/README.md

 1. Open the generated project in Godot 4
 2. Press F5 or click the Play button to run the game
-3. Select your preferred player type (Blue, Red, or Green)
+3. **Player Selection Screen**:
+   - Use **arrow keys** or **click** to choose your player type
-4. Click "Start Game" to begin
+   - Press **ENTER** or **SPACE** (or click "Start Game") to begin
+   - Selected option is highlighted with arrows (→ Player ←) and brighter color
-5. Use WASD or Arrow keys to move the player
+4. Use WASD or Arrow keys to move the player
-6. Collect the golden objects to increase your score
+5. Collect the golden objects to increase your score
-7. Walk near the NPC to see a speech bubble appear (if enabled)
+6. Walk near the NPC to see a speech bubble appear (if enabled)
-8. Watch the on-screen UI for your score and game mode information
+7. Watch the on-screen UI for your score and game mode information

 ### Game Mode Behaviors